A flood of evidence has come in since suspect’s arrest in Gilgo Beach serial killings cold case, DA says - NewsBreak

 The investigation is far from over

-Despite Heuermann’s arrest in connection to three of the Gilgo Beach homicides, the cases involving several other sets of human remains uncovered in the area around the same time are still under investigation.
+Despite Heuermann’s arrest in connection to three of the Gilgo Beach homicides, the cases of several other human remains uncovered in the area around the same time are still unsolved.

 Though prosecutors have said in court documents that Heuermann is also the “prime suspect” in the killing of Brainard-Barnes, the last of the Gilgo Four, no charges have been made in the case.
 The investigation is “expected to be resolved soon,” according to prosecutors’ bail application.